JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 But notice that the value of the `counter` is not resetting to `0` on each `count` function call as it usually should.

-That’s because, at each call of `count()`, a new scope for the function is created, but there is only single scope created for `getCounter` function, because the `counter` variable is defined in the scope of `getCounter()`, it would get incremented on each `count` function call instead of resetting to `0`.
+That's because, at each call of `count()`, a new scope for the function is created, but there is only single scope created for `getCounter` function, because the `counter` variable is defined in the scope of `getCounter()`, it would get incremented on each `count` function call instead of resetting to `0`.

 ### How do Closures Work?

 Up until now, we have discussed what closures are and their practical examples.
-Now let’s understand how closures really work in JavaScript.
+Now let's understand how closures really work in JavaScript.

 To really understand how closures work in JavaScript, we have to understand the two most important concepts in JavaScript, that is, 1) Execution Context and 2) Lexical Environment.

 #### Execution Context

 An execution context is an abstract environment where the JavaScript code is evaluated and executed.
-When the global code is executed, it’s executed inside the global execution context, and the function code is executed inside the function execution context.
+When the global code is executed, it's executed inside the global execution context, and the function code is executed inside the function execution context.

 There can only be one currently running execution context (Because JavaScript is single threaded language), which is managed by a stack data structure known as Execution Stack or Call Stack.